-As this statement is the Group's second attempt in preparing a Sustainability Statement, we continued what we had initiated with in our previous year's goals, and adapted the changes accordingly in line with the Bursa Malaysia Sustainability Reporting Guide Supplementary Guidelines, Global Reporting Initiative (GRI) Standards and the United Nation's Sustainable Development Goals (SDGs).
-During the financial year, we had also reviewed the steps to incorporate standard disclosures in accordance with the Global Reporting Initiatives ("GRI") reporting guidelines in accordance to the Bursa Malaysia Securities Berhad's ACE Market Listing Requirements on sustainability reporting.
+As this statement is the Group's third attempt in preparing a Sustainability Statement, we continued what we had initiated with in our previous year's goals and adapted the changes accordingly in line with the Bursa Malaysia's Sustainability Reporting Guide Supplementary Guidelines, Global Reporting Initiative (GRI) Standards and the United Nation's Sustainable Development Goals (SDGs).
+During the financial year, we had also reviewed the steps to incorporate standard disclosures in accordance with the GRI reporting guidelines in accordance with the Bursa Malaysia Securities Berhad's ACE Market Listing Requirements on sustainability reporting.